yacoob/aib2ofx/README.md

 # aib2ofx
 ...or how to suck data out of AIB's online interface, and format it into `OFX` file.
-Also supports conversion of AIB e-statements.
+Also supports conversion of pre-downloaded AIB e-statements.

 ## Installation